Cola Boyy: 1990–2018: Early life and education

 Matthew Joseph Urango was born in Oxnard, California, on February 14, 1990; from birth, he had spina bifida, kyphosis, and scoliosis, as well as a club foot.
 He described himself as Afro-Latino.
 Urango had a non-disabled twin brother.

-A native of Ventura County, California, Urango said that he "basically taught [himself]" to play piano at his grandmother's house as a child.
+Urango said that he "basically taught [himself]" to play piano at his grandmother's house as a child.
 In high school he played in punk bands, playing his first backyard show aged 17.
 After graduating from high school, he searched for work but experienced discrimination due to his disability.
 He was employed for a time at Walmart until he was hospitalized with pneumonia due to being pushed to overwork by his employer.
 Before Cola Boyy, Urango played second guitar for indie pop band Sea Lions.

 2018-20: Cola Boyy debut, Black Boogie Neon & Coachella

+After playing in punk and powerviolence bands in his early twenties, Urango began posting disco-influenced solo material online.
+The music was discovered by César Wogue of the French label, Record Makers, who passed it on to label co-founder Marc Teissier du Cros; Teissier signed Urango after seeing one of his early performances in Los Angeles.

 Cola Boyy released his debut single "Penny Girl" in July 2018.
 It featured a video by David Luraschi set in Oxnard, on the video Urango spoke to the Fader saying, "This is not just my world, but a part of me that's so vulnerable.
 All my differences are on the table, and my song plays in the background.
 Oxnard has so many bright colors and faces, it shows in the video.
 Isn't it nice?"

 The track was ranked #72 in Fader Magazines "100 best songs of 2018".

 In August 2018, "Buggy Tip" premiered on Vices Noisey.

 Cola Boyy released his debut EP Black Boogie Neon in September 2018.
 The EP includes earlier releases "Penny Girl" and "Buggy Tip".
 The name of the EP comes from an early demo track about a fictional club of the same name where disabled people can enjoy themselves.
 In the video for "Beige 70", filmed at the real-life Le Peripate club in Paris, Urango is portrayed in this club as a part of a diverse cast of club-goers.
 Explaining the song's meaning, Urango said: "It's a love song about a girl at a club whose clothes are shabby and her friends are making fun of her, but it doesn't matter to me because she's a star.
 It's about being judged and accepted."

 In 2019, Cola Boyy performed at Pitchfork Paris.
 He also was invited to perform at Coachella 2019 on the Sonara stage.